NewtKingGames/WaveSurvival/README.md

 #### WaveSurvival

-A timed godot learning experiment for practice and to gauge timelines for scope.
+Timed godot learning experiment for practice and to gauge timelines for scope.